-9 A Ramey Warrant is an arrest warrant that is obtained by a police agency directly from a judge and bypassing the district attorney (DA) (who otherwise issues arrest warrants).
+&lt;sup>9 A Ramey Warrant is an arrest warrant that is obtained by a police agency directly from a judge and bypassing the district attorney (DA) (who otherwise issues arrest warrants).
 In the interest of faster processing due to the nature of the crime and/or DA availability, a police agency may skip the district attorney and go directly to a judge.
 The police agency must submit a declaration, along with a report, to the judge setting out their reasons for requesting that the judge issue the warrant; the judge must believe that there is probable cause, and sufficient evidence that the suspect has committed a crime.

-system so officers could identify a suspect if there was an ALPR hit.
+Human Trafficking Case - A DOE was kidnapped and the victim was able to provide investigators with a license plate.
+Investigators inputted the license number into the OPD ALPR system so officers could identify a suspect if there was an ALPR hit.
 (Data age TBD)